cBackup/main/docs/getting-started/installation.md

 # Prepare environment

-To use cBackup you want to have Linux server with the following software:
+To use cBackup you want to have Linux server (Windows is not officially supported yet) with the following software:

 * PHP 7.0 or newer with the following modules:
     * mbstring